nasr1231/ETL-Engine/README.md

 | `start_date`    | `date`            | Start date of the product's lifecycle.                                      |
 | `maintenance`   | `varchar(10)`| Indicates if the product requires maintenance (from ERP).                  |

-This catalog acts as documentation to investigate all the layers, tables and the relations between each one and the attributes of each table.
-[See More](Docs/data-catalog.md)
+> 📁 This catalog acts as documentation to investigate all the layers, tables, and the relations between each one and the attributes of each table.
+The full `Data Catalog` file can be found: [Here](Docs/data-catalog.md).

 ---

 ##  Data Warehouse Data Modeling Schema
 ![Data Warehouse Schema](Reporting-Layer/Images/mapping.png)

 ## Data Lineage